eduardovra/eduardovra.github.io/_drafts/cpp-for-a-returning-c-programmer.markdown

   `end()` is not.
 - **"You lose control over errors."** You lose it *differently*.
-Ignoring an error requires effort with exceptions and requires nothing with return codes — most real-world C security bugs are unchecked returns.
-  `[[nodiscard]]` closes some of the gap.
+Ignoring an error requires effort with exceptions and requires nothing with return codes. `[[nodiscard]]` closes some of the gap.

+  > I had written "most real-world C security bugs are unchecked returns"
+  > here, and I cannot source it — CWE-252 and CWE-391 do not appear
+  > anywhere in the 2024 CWE Top 25.
+The sourceable version is narrower
+  > and still says something: EIO (FAST'08) found 1153 of 9022
+  > error-propagating calls in Linux 2.6 filesystems — 13% — drop the
+  > code, and the authors write that "many violations are not corner-case
+  > mistakes… we suspect the omissions are intentional."

 The structural problem: banning exceptions doesn't give you C's model back, it gives you a C++ with a hole in it.
 Constructors have no return